-INP Policy Policy objectives Relevant Strategic Policies of the Local Development Plan How the INP conforms with the relevant Strategic Policies of the Local Development Plan Policy ILM6 Enhance Ilminster's economy, tourism and heritage Objectives of this policy are to encourage more shoppers to Ilminster by enhancing the heritage assets and facilities on offer.
-This can be achieved through an understanding of Ilminster as a unique historic environment, the sense of place, the attractiveness as a place to visit and live and the role of connecting the historic with the natural environment.
-SD1 Sustainable Development SS1 Settlement Strategy SS6 Infrastructure Delivery EP3 Safeguarding Employment Land EP8 Tourist Facilities EP9 Retail Hierarchy EP11 Main Town Centre Uses EP13 Retail Frontages EP15 Protection and Provision of Local Shops, Community Facilities and Services EQ1 Climate Change EQ3 Historic Environment In policy ILM6, the vitality and sense of place unique to Ilminster's historic market and shopping area is sought to be enhanced and amplified, to encourage tourism and promote the economy, in accordance with adjacent policies.
+Table 3 - Conformity with the strategic policies of the development plan Ilminster Neighbourhood Plan Policy Policy objectives Relevant Strategic Policies of the Local Development Plan How the Ilminster Neighbourhood Plan conforms with the relevant strategic Policies of the Local Development Plan Policy ILM6 Enhance Ilminster's economy, tourism and heritage Objectives of this policy are to encourage more shoppers to Ilminster by enhancing the heritage assets and facilities on offer.
+This is can be achieved through an understanding Ilminster as a unique historic environment, the sense of place, the attractiveness as a place to visit and live and the role of connecting the historic with the natural environment.
+SD1 Sustainable Development SS1 Settlement Strategy SS6 Infrastructure Delivery EP3 Safeguarding Employment Land EP8 Tourist facilities EP9 Retail Hierarchy EP11 Main Town Centre Uses EP13 Retail Frontages EP15 Protection and Provision of Local Shops, Community Facilities and Services EQ1 Climate change EQ3 Historic Environment In policy ILM6, the vitality and sense of place unique to Ilminster's historic market and shopping area is sought to be enhanced and amplified to encourage tourism and promote the economy in accordance with adjacent policies.
 Policy ILM7 Promote high quality design This policy seeks exemplary urban design, public spaces with accessible urban grain.
 Within these spaces high quality architecture and the sympathetic conversion of old buildings is encouraged.
 This is whilst connecting and allowing views of and from the historic environment and landscape.
-SD1 Sustainable Development SS5 New Housing Growth EP13 Retail Frontages EP15 Protection and Provision of Local Shops, Community Facilities and Services EQ2 General Development EQ3 Historic Environment Enhancing the contribution that the historic environment brings to the identity of ilminster is outlined in policy ILM7.
-It confirms that high quality development will be expected for the area, in line with the adjacent policies of the Local Plan.
+SD1 Sustainable Development SS5 New Housing Growth EP13 Retail Frontages EP15 Protection and Provision of Local Shops, Community Facilities and Services EQ2 General development EQ3 Historic Environment Enhancing the contribution that the historic environment brings to the identity of ilminster is outlined in policy ILM7.
+It confirms that high quality development will be expected for the area in line with the adjacent policies of the local plan.